German childhood in World War II: Raising of youth during the Nazi era

 The raising of children and youth during the National Socialist era was the lens through which not all, but most war children in Germany experienced the war and its effects.
 In 1934 one of the most powerful publishing houses of that period released a guidebook by Johanna Haarer – one of the well-known women in Nazi Germany – on the topic of infant care.
 This book, The German Mother and her First Child, was in its tenth edition at the end of the war.
-It is still on the market, with changes that obscure its origin and ideology, not revealing the year of its first appearance.
+Its last edition was published in 1987, with changes that obscure its origin and ideology, not revealing the year of its first appearance.
 In her critical analysis of this and another book on child-rearing by Haarer, Sigrid Chamberlain concludes that child-raising and education in Nazi Germany and the early post-war years are characterized by coldness, harshness, and indifference.
 She views these theories as a "seamless transition into the ideology and the institutions of the Nazi state", stating that it is "time" to deal with the fact that "the majority of those born during the Third Reich and the post-war years were released into life with early Nazi ideology, without ever realizing this fact and its possible consequences."
 In 1977 the concept of "Black Pedagogy", introduced by sociologist Katharina Rutschky, was established, summarizing – among other concepts – the child-raising and educational methods of this period.

 While Chamberlain had investigated the question of how it was possible to carry the ideology of the time into the nurseries, Hans-Peter de Lorent has been researching the socialization in the educational systems since the 1980s.
 Already politically active as a student, he recalls that "in 1968, for example, as speaker of the student counsel, I called for participation in the Sternmarsch, a march into Bonn – then the German capital – to protest against the proposed German Emergency Acts".
 In 1981 as "editor of the Hamburger Lehrerzeitung", a magazine for teachers, he had begun "to publish a series called Schooling under the Swastika" that dealt specifically with teachers who "resisted" the Nazi regime.
 In 1991, in a review of a book by Lutz van Dijk about resistance of teachers during the Nazi era, the educational scientist Reiner Lehberger stated that, as early as 1936, 97 per cent of teachers belonged to the Nazi Teachers Association and 32 per cent were members of the Nazi Party.